Square 61 Studio

 Rostock University

-The new university library building closes off the campus to the south along the S-Bahn railway line.
-To the north, a cluster of smaller former barracks buildings naturally creates a square that becomes a main communication point, carefully mediating between public space and the center of the campus.
+The new library forms the southern edge of the campus along the S-Bahn railway line, establishing a clear boundary while enhancing the university’s urban presence.
+To the north, a cluster of former barracks buildings defines a naturally sheltered square that becomes a primary point of orientation, mediating between public circulation and the academic core of the campus.

-In addition to the two new buildings, three listed existing buildings will also be converted into the Faculty of Philosophy and the Institute for Prehistory and Early History, providing laboratory, office, and archive spaces.
+Alongside the new structures, three historic listed buildings will be transformed to house the Faculty of Philosophy and the Institute for Prehistory and Early History, providing laboratory facilities, offices, and archival spaces, further enriching the academic ensemble.

 Images courtesy of BHBVT Architekten.
 Copyright BHBVT Architekten.